nicollasricas/YoFortune.OFX.Parser/README.md

 ----------

 - Parse OFX files
-- Support for multiple bank accounts and their transactions in same OFX (*normally used by conjuged bank accounts*)
+- Support for multiple bank accounts and their transactions
 - Support for latin characters
-- Export to valid XML

 Dependencies